=

 Click here for Vladimir Markovnikov, the man, the legend, the musical, the song!

-If you have not already, you need to watch the On-line Office Hour from Thursday, December 1st.
-It will make the homework MUCH easier!
+If you have not already, you need to watch the On-line Office Hour from Tuesday, December 3rd.
+It will make the NMR practice homework MUCH easier!

 Click here for a copy of the roadmap template for reactions through Chapter 9